-Configuring Spectrum Monitors and Hybrid IAP to Hybrid IAPs
+Configuring Spectrum Monitors and Hybrid IAPs

 An IAP can be provisioned to function as a spectrum monitor or as a hybrid IAP.
 The radios on groups of APs can be converted to dedicated spectrum monitors or hybrid APs via the AP group's 802.11a and 802.11g radio profiles.